wanjam/WM_utilities/Eyelink/README.md

 ### Python functions

-import the module at the top of your Psychopy/PyGame script.
+Place EyelinkWrapper.py and EyeLinkCoreGraphicsPsychoPy.py in your working directory. import the EyelinkWrapper module at the top of your Psychopy script.

-Note that this module automatically imports pylink into global namespace.
+Note: EyeLinkCoreGraphicsPsychoPy is developed, maintained and copyrighted by SR-Research and distributed under GPL.
+It is included here with SR-Research's permission.
+For the most recent version check their support forum.